itshimelz/itshimelz/README.md

 </p>

 ## 📖 About me
-Hello, I'm Himel, a freelance graphic designer specializing in digital and social media design.
-With over 2 years of experience, I have developed a strong expertise in creating visually appealing and engaging designs for various platforms.
-My skills extend to using software like Photoshop, Illustrator, and Adobe Premiere Pro to bring ideas to life.

 I am currently studying Computer Science and Engineering (CSE) at a university, where I am gaining a solid foundation in various aspects of technology and programming.
 Alongside my studies, I am passionate about combining my design skills with my interest in technology.
 I am proficient in C, Python, Java, and Kotlin, enabling me to create software solutions and explore the intersection of design and technology.

 Additionally, I am currently learning Artificial Intelligence and diving into the exciting world of AI algorithms, machine learning, and data analysis.
 I am eager to apply this knowledge to develop intelligent and innovative solutions.